flatironinstitute/nifty-ls/README.md

 The default is to install with CUDA 12 support; one can use `nifty-ls[cuda11]` instead for CUDA 11 support (installs `cupy-cuda11x`).

 ### From source
+The main requirement for a source build is a C++17 compiler.

 First, clone the repo and `cd` to the repo root:
 ```console
 $ git clone https://www.github.com/flatironinstitute/nifty-ls